-Gross premiums grew in the reporting year from CHF 149.8 million to CHF 203.1 million.
-Statutory pre-tax earnings increased from CHF 7.8 million to CHF 11.6 million.
+Gross premiums grew in the reporting year from CHF 203.1 million to CHF 261.2 million.
+Statutory pre-tax earnings decreased from CHF 11.6 million to CHF -5.1 million, driven by the creation of provisions for adverse deviations (PAD) and foreign exchange effects.

-ELAG's premium grew considerably in the core markets Switzerland and the Netherlands; ELAG is expanding into Germany and Italy, driven by the still ongoing market entry and build-up phase volumes were still moderate in 2017.
+ELAG's premium grew considerably in the core markets Switzerland and the Netherlands.
+ELAG is expanding into Germany and Italy, driven by the still ongoing market entry and buildup phase volumes were still moderate in 2018.

 The overall business environment was not favourable due to low interest rates.

-The gross premiums, gross claims (both in CHF million) and loss ratios for ELAG's core markets Switzerland and the Netherlands are shown in the following table (in brackets: previous year).
-In both countries, ELAG underwrites mortality and disability covers; disability covers amounts to about 55% of the premiums.
+The gross premiums, gross claims (both in CHF million) and loss ratios for ELAG's core markets Switzerland and the Netherlands are shown in the following table.
+In both countries, ELAG underwrites mortality and disability covers; disability covers amounts to about 58% of the premiums.